jjchoi08/jjchoi08.github.io/_posts/2017-3-5-Fifth_Post.md

        print score, corpus[index]
 ```

-In my test case, it retruened business id with 'hroo5nOO8b9QhHX0GLg7oA' with 0.79874643505 score.
+When testing with the Vietnamese restaurant that the user gave 5 star, it returned business id of 'hroo5nOO8b9QhHX0GLg7oA' with 0.79874643505 score.
 Querying the business id, I know I got another Vietnamese restaurnt in Las Vegas.
 So the text review comparsion gave me a pretty satisfactory result.

 ```